 What is PSD2?

-PSD2 is an updated version of the PSD regulation, which was introduced in 2007 and created a single market for payments across the European Union (EU).
+PSD2 is an updated version of the PSD regulation, which was introduced in 2007.
+It created a single market for payments across the European Union (EU).
 The revised directive ensures that payment service providers improve the security for client authentication and brings in new regulations for third-party involvement in the payment process.

 What is payment initiation service (PIS)?